jgnacio/jgit/README.md

 ```bash
 alias jgit='<your-path-for-jgit>/jgit
 ```
-the -f parameter in rm is for force deletion.

 ### (zsh) example:
 is identical to bash only modifying the .zshrc file. (it is usually in ~/.zshrc) and delete this line